PelionIoT/snap-pelion-edge/docs/kaas.md

      user:
        token: YOUR API KEY HERE
    ```

-   Fill in your API key where it says "YOUR API KEY HERE".
+   Fill in your API key where it says **YOUR API KEY HERE**.
 Put this file in your home directory under `~/.kube/config`.
-If you already have a kubeconfig file, you can merge the cluster, context, and user into that file.
-In order to select the `edge-k8s` context use the `kubectl config` command:
+If you already have a kubeconfig file, you can merge the cluster, context and user into that file.
+To select the `edge-k8s` context, use the `kubectl config` command:

    ```bash
    $ kubectl config use-context edge-k8s
    ```

-1. Make sure `kubectl` can talk to `edge-k8s`
+1. Make sure `kubectl` can talk to `edge-k8s`.

    1. List nodes in your account to see which gateways are up and running.
-Follow the guide on building and installing snap to an ubuntu-core VM if you don't already have a gateway running the kubernetes components.
+Follow the guide on building and installing snap to an ubuntu-core VM if you don't already have a gateway running the kubernetes components:

    ```bash
    $ kubectl get nodes
    NAME                               STATUS    ROLES    AGE    VERSION 016f324f1753162e4903427d03c00000   Ready     <none>   7d7h
    ```

    You should see some output like this showing your gateways.
 Gateways that are running should be `Ready`.

-# Deploying A Pod
+## Deploying a pod

-This example illustrates how to deploy a basic `Pod` using `kubectl`
-and how to use the `kubectl logs` and `kubectl exec` command to inspect
-and interact with the `Pod`
+This example illustrates how to deploy a basic `Pod` using `kubectl` and how to use the `kubectl logs` and `kubectl exec` command to inspect and interact with the `Pod`.

-1. Copy this YAML to a file `pod.yaml` and
-   replace `nodeName` with your node's ID.
+1. Copy this YAML to a file `pod.yaml`, and replace `nodeName` with your node's ID:

    ```yaml
    apiVersion: v1